raspberrypilearning/flower-generator/en/step_2.md

 --- task ---

-Change where the middle of your petal shape is using the crosshair tool:
+Use the Crosshair tool to change where the middle of your Flower sprite is:

 ![screenshot](images/flower-crosshair-annotated.png)

-The crosshair should be at the bottom of the petal.
+The crosshair should be at the bottom of the petal shape.

 --- /task ---

+Before you run your code again, you should `clear`{:class="blockpen"} the Stage.

 --- task ---

-Before you run your code again, you should `clear`{:class="blockpen"} the stage so you can see your new flower.

 Click on the `clear` block in the Pen tab.